 Do you know that, although relational database systems are almost commodity software now, researchers are even more fascinated by general data management issues?
 The new challenges naturally arise in the junction of databases vs. information retrieval, structured vs. unstructured data, querying vs. searching, the Web, and many more novel contexts.
 What are the current topics and future agenda?

 To build the essential foundation as a stepping-stone to data management research, this course exposes students to advanced database system design principles and concepts.
 We will broadly explore the classic as well as more recent research work.
 Our agenda will be two fold:

-- As an advanced course for databases, COP5725 studies the fundamentals of implementing relational database management systems from the system perspective (i.e., how to design and implement a database system), the course will study data representation, indexing, query processing and optimization.
+- As an advanced course for databases, COP5725 studies the fundamentals of implementing relational database management systems from the system perspective (i.e., how to design and implement a database system), the course will study data storage, representation, advanced indexing, query planning, processing, and optimization.

-- As the first graduate course in the general data management field, COP5725 studies the advanced topics beyond traditional reational database systems, such as parallel/distributed data processing, data mining and Web data analytics.
+- As the first graduate course in the general data management field, COP5725 also studies the advanced topics beyond traditional relational database systems, such as parallel/distributed data processing, data mining, similarity search, and Web data analytics.

 - Instructor: Peixiang Zhao

 - Email: zhao AT cs DOT fsu DOT edu